MaxWenzel/tooling/README.md

 - [AWS Cloud9](https://aws.amazon.com/de/cloud9/): a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
 - [DevBox](https://www.jetify.com/devbox): Devbox creates isolated, reproducible development environments that run anywhere.
 No Docker containers or Nix lang required.
 - [DevPod](https://devpod.sh/):  a tool used to create reproducible developer environments.
 Each developer environment runs in a separate container and is specified through a devcontainer.json.
 DevPod providers can create these containers on the local computer, any reachable remote machine, or in a public or private cloud.
 It's also possible to extend DevPod and write your own custom providers.
+- [Google Cloud Workspaces](https://cloud.google.com/workstations): Fully managed development environments for enterprises where security is critical.
+It improves the security of development environments while accelerating developer onboarding and productivity, including native integration with Gemini for Google Cloud.

 ## Rollout